The Guides' Blog

 December 8, 2022 fmg-adminFundamentals Fridays Guides' Tech Tips Rock Climbing

-A climbing first aid kit should be one item that gets packed in your climbing kit no matter what......or your mountain biking kit, hiking kit, etc; basically a first aid kit should be an essential part of any kit for venturing into the wilderness.
+The first aid kit is one item that I pack into my climbing kit no matter what.
+Ultimately a first aid kit should be an essential part of any kit for venturing into the wilderness.
 However, WHAT you put in your first aid kit can be tricky.
-There are plenty of kits out there that come pre-loaded with many of the essentials, but often there are items either missing or items that are not necessary.
+There are plenty of kits out there that come pre-loaded with many of the essentials, but often they are lacking necessary items.

 The longer I have been climbing the less I want to carry to the crag or up the mountain.
 Over the years I have worked on dialing in my climbing kit which includes my first aid.
-I used to just buy one of those pre-loaded kits and throw that into my pack, but I started to realize that there were items in those kits that I didn’t need and they lacked items I deem essential.
+I used to just buy one of those pre-loaded kits and throw that into my pack.
+Eventually, I realized that there were items in those kits that were unnecessary and they lacked items I deem essential.
 For this blog I’m focusing on a basic first aid kit for a single day out cragging or multipitch climbing.
 If you’re planning longer trips, the items below will provide a good foundation to add to.

 Prevention

-Before I get into discussing the contents of my first aid kit, I’d like to emphasize that preve
+Before I get into discussing the first aid kit, I’d like to emphasize that prevention is the best first aid.
+Of course things happen, which is why it’s important to carry first aid supplies, bu

 Read MORE